wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 #### Testing using the user with MFA enabled

-First we need to create a virtual MFA device:
+First, we need to create a virtual MFA device:

 ```sh
 $ aws iam create-virtual-mfa-device --virtual-mfa-device-name test-user-mfa-device --outfile qr.png --bootstrap-method QRCodePNG